osm2pgsql-dev/osm2pgsql-website/_manual/12-tips-and-tricks.md

 syntax check, it doesn't run your script, so the script can still fail when used in osm2pgsql.
 But it helps getting rid of the simple errors quickly.

+There is also the [luacheck](https://github.com/mpeterv/luacheck) linter program which does a lot more checks.
+Install with `luarocks install luacheck`, on Debian/Ubuntu you can use the `lua-checks` package.
+Then run `luacheck SCRIPT.lua`.